Snapshot Today: How Has Business Aggregation Evolved?

 Business Aggregation Goes Digital

 It’s a standard business practice for large corporations to buy-up or “roll-up” smaller entities.
-However, the business environment in the post-pandemic’s “new normal” has produced several large digital business aggregators in one short timespan.
+However, the business environment in the post-pandemic’s “new normal” has produced several large digital business aggregators in one short time span.

-Digital roll-ups “are the aggregation of smaller companies into larger firms, creating a potentially compelling path for equity value,” according to TechCrunch. “…roll-ups often achieve much greater exit multiples, known as ‘multiple arbitrage,’ so it’s no surprise that the trend is making its way online.”
+Digital roll-ups “are the aggregation of smaller companies into larger firms, creating a potentially compelling path for equity value,” according to TechCrunch. “…roll-ups often achieve much greater exit multiples, known as ‘multiple arbitrages,’ so it’s no surprise that the trend is making its way online.”

 Firms like TreasureHunter acquire niche content sites in the form of sports blogs, digital recipe sites, travel guides, etc. Most importantly, these content websites are usually created by truthful individuals who want to distribute content about their favorite hobby or passion.
 In the last few years, these content creators have been rewarded by steady growth in their advertising revenue and most recently, the attention of bigger corporations.